floralsea/dd2480-lab3/report.md

 by using `issue` in our repo, and it relates to this issue [#12](https://github.com/floralsea/dd2480-lab3/issues/12).

 For `readObjectCB` function, **Wen Biming** added 4 unit test cases and improved the branch coverage, from 61% to 77%, which can be found in this [commit](https://github.com/floralsea/dd2480-lab3/commit/d0c52ef1951f5d8d9cf63d6dfd35159c8452a31b)

+for `findStringEnd()`, four new test cases were added that that specifically targeted uncovered branches.
+The low coverage before is likely explained by this function only being indirectly tested by other tests.
+Therefore the new tests directly tested this function which improved coverage greatly.
+The tests can be seen in this [commit](https://github.com/floralsea/dd2480-lab3/commit/fcc600c096190b22714f91092a0b903403fd435f) or using ```git diff 67ed156 18c987f```.

 ## Self-assessment: Way of working